n123git/YWSaveEditor/api-docs/main.md

 specialEquip:
 - Edited via the helpers OR hex set and get methods: `yokai.setRaw("specialEquip", "0A 00 01 0B...")`.
 This holds Jibanyan's soultimate and Alliance (also known as Bony/Fleshy) data.
 Jibanyan's Alliance (and perhaps other story-befriends, and wicked yokai) *CANNOT* be changed due to how the game handles this in save files.
    - Can NOT be edited via `set()`, and `get()`.
    - Edit via `yokai.setHelper.specialEquip.alliance.set()`, and `yokai.setHelper.specialEquip.equipment.set()` (I totally didn't call it equipment because im brain-dead and too lazy to change it) along with their corresponding get methods.
-THIS IS CURRENTLY BROKEN USE HEX EDITING VIA SET AND GETRAW
+Note: for `alliance.set` any value that isnt "Bony" (case-insensitive) is considered fleshy/wicked/other.
+JIBANYAN SOULTIMATE IS CURRENTLY BROKEN USE HEX EDITING VIA SET AND GETRAW

 ### Save Management